 Diversity and Multicultural Committee

-Co-chaired by Lesia Ruglass and Diane Castillo.
+Co-chaired by Lesia Ruglass.
 The Diversity Committee is interested in highlighting the intersections of multicultural experience and trauma.
 We're especially interested in increasing representation both of psychologists of color, and issues of people of color and other underrepresented groups in research, practice, and education about trauma.
 We are working on the development of international cross-cultural practicum/internships in Trauma Psychology and beginning work to establish accreditation of these sites.

 Early Career Psychologist Committee